Master of Science In Computer Information Systems

-Students pursue the M.S. in Computer Information Systems in any of the following content areas: databases, distributed systems, information systems management, object-oriented, software engineering, or biomedical informatics.
+Students pursue the M.S. in Computer Information Systems in any of the following content areas: biomedical informatics, cybersecurity, databases, distributed systems, information systems management, software engineering, or web and mobile computing.

-The M.S. in Computer Information Systems requires 33 graduate credit hours to complete.
-The curriculum includes content areas for depth of study, electives for breadth, and a capstone project or thesis.
-Specialization in content areas including:
+The M.S. in computer information systems curriculum includes content areas for depth of study, electives for breadth, and a capstone project/thesis.
+Specialization in content areas include:

 - Biomedical informatics